Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

 Furthermore, the solution $u(x, t)$ satisfies the following estimates:

 for any $2\le p\le \infty$.
 In addition, the following estimate holds:

 \end{prop}

-Next, we would like to explain about the large time asymptotic behavior of the solutions to \eqref{gKdVB}.
-The asymptotic profiles of the solutions are strongly depend on the nonlinear exponent $q$.
-In particular, $q=2$ and $q=3$ are the special cases.
+The above result tells us that the solution $u(x, t)$ to \eqref{KdVB} decays at the same rate as the solutions to the parabolic equations such as the linear heat equation.
+Moreover, it is known that not only the decay rate but also the asymptotic behavior of the solution has some similar properties to those of the parabolic equations if $\alpha>1$.
+Next, we would like to explain about the detailed asymptotic behavior of the solution to \eqref{gKdVB} for $\alpha>1$.
+The asymptotic profile of the solution strongly depends on the nonlinear exponent $q$.
+In particular, $q=2$ and $q=3$ are the special cases in some sense.
 In what follows, we start with introducing the known results of \eqref{gKdVB} for $q=2$.
-In this situation, only the case of $\alpha=2$ has been studied, up to the authors knowledge.
-When $q=2$ and $\alpha=2$, \eqref{gKdVB} becomes the well known KdV--Burgers equation:
+In this situation, the case of $\alpha=2$ has been significantly studied.
+When $q=2$ and $\alpha=2$, \eqref{gKdVB} becomes the well-known KdV--Burgers equation:

 For the large time behavior of the solution to \eqref{KdVB-0}, it was first studied by Amick--Bona--Schonbek \cite{ABS89}.
 They derived the time decay estimates of the solution to \eqref{KdVB-0}.
 In particular, they showed that if $u_{0}\in H^{2}(\R) \cap L^{1}(\R)$, then the solution satisfies the first $L^{p}$-decay estimate in \eqref{u-decay-Lp} for any $2\le p \le \infty$.
 Moreover, Karch \cite{K99-2} studied \eqref{KdVB-0} in more details and extended the results given in \cite{ABS89}.
-Actually, if $u_{0}\in H^{1}(\R)\cap L^{1}(\R)$, then the following asymptotic formula can be obtained:
+Actually, if $u_{0}\in H^{1}(\R)\cap L^{1}(\R)$, then the following asymptotic formula holds: